jundalisay/superb/content/en/research/bacon/nova/book-1/chapter-02.md

 {{< s v="38" >}} Human understanding is preoccupied with idols and false notions which:
 - are deeply rooted in it
-- beset men’s minds that they become difficult of access, but even when access is obtained will again meet and trouble us in the instauration of the sciences, unless mankind guards themselves against them.
+- beset men’s minds to the point that understanding becomes difficult to access.
+  - Even when access is obtained, the false notions will again meet and trouble us<!--  in the instauration of the sciences, --> unless we guard against them.

 {{< s v="39" >}} 4 species of idols beset the human mind:[20][9]